Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 Let's go beyond.

-Midco supports C -SPAN as a public service, along with these other television providers, giving you a front row seat to democracy.
+MIDCO supports C-SPAN as a public service, along with these other television providers, giving you a front-row seat to democracy.

 A focus now on a new survey on Americans' views on military spending and international engagement.

-Roger Zach Heim is our guest.
+Roger Zakheim is our guest.

-He's the Washington director of the Ronald Reagan Foundation, Presidential Foundation and Institute, a group whose mission is what?
+He's the Washington director of the Ronald Reagan Foundation, Presidential Foundation, and Institute, a group whose mission is what?

 How long has the foundation been around?